What Determines Your Mortgage Rate?

 A home is one of the biggest purchases most people will ever make.
 Mortgage loans shouldn’t be entered into lightly.

 Weigh the pros and cons of different loan types (conventional versus FHA, fixed-rate versus adjustable).
-Contact multiple lenders for the best mortgage interest rates, and be ready to negotiate to get the deal you want with the lender you prefer.
+Contact multiple lenders for your best mortgage interest rates, and be ready to negotiate to get the deal you want with the lender you prefer.

 If you’re not quite ready to buy, start making financial life choices that will favorably influence the interest rate you receive.
 For example, the more money you save the bigger the down payment you can make, and a good credit score makes a big difference to lenders.

 Be an informed consumer and approach homebuying with the same due diligence you use for buying things like smartphones or automobiles.
-Getting the best possible mortgage rate can save you a great deal of money over the life of the loan.
+Getting your best possible mortgage rate can save you a great deal of money over the life of the loan.